devifaustine/Post-Quantum-Blind-Signature-with-MPC/README.md

 ```
 ./bench_mpc_sphincs.sh
 ```
-This will run the benchmark for the MPC SPHINCS+ signature scheme, and output the results in the `results` folder.
+This will run the benchmark for the MPC SPHINCS+ signature scheme, and output the results in the `results` file.